University of British Columbia: Foundation and early years

 Building on a successful affiliation between Vancouver and Victoria high schools with McGill University, Henry Marshall Tory helped establish the McGill University College of British Columbia.
 From 1906 to 1915, McGill BC (as it was called) operated as a private institution, providing the first few years toward a degree at McGill University or elsewhere.
 The Henry Marshall Tory Medal was established in 1941.

 In the meantime, appeals were made to the government to revive the earlier legislation for a provincial institution, leading to the University Endowment Act in 1907 and the University Act in 1908.
-In 1910, the Point Grey site was chosen, and the government appointed Dr. Frank Fairchild Wesbrook as President in 1913 and Leonard Klinck as Dean of Agriculture in 1914.
+In 1910, the Point Grey site was chosen, and the government appointed Dr. Frank Fairchild Wesbrook as president in 1913 and Leonard Klinck as dean of agriculture in 1914.
 A declining economy and the outbreak of war in August 1914 compelled the university to postpone plans for building at Point Grey, and instead the former McGill University College site at Fairview became home to the university until 1925.
 On the first day of lectures, September 30, 1915, the new independent university absorbed McGill University College.
-The University of British Columbia awarded its first degrees in 1916, and Klinck became the second president in 1919, serving until 1944.
+The University of British Columbia awarded its first degrees on May 4, 1916, and Klinck became the second president in 1919, serving until 1944.

 View of the UBC Fairview campus from the roof of King Edward High School (c.
 1917) (Vancouver, British Columbia) (photo by Canadian Photo Co.)

 In 1917, Evlyn Fenwick Farris became the first woman in Canada to be appointed to the board of governors of a university— a founding governor of UBC.
 She was also the first woman to be appointed to the UBC Senate.
 Active in its formation, the University Women's Club of Vancouver considered UBC its "godchild".